Music plays a big part in our lives.

 - My happy music

-Listening to music, doesn’t have to be the only way it can be helpful as you may find singing or dancing along is the actual factor that has the positive effect, so try putting on some great songs to belt along to, or you may like listening to live music, or actually writing and playing your own.
-The key is to become aware of how different music and use of it affects you.
+Listening to music doesn’t have to be the only way it can be helpful.
+Sometimes you may find singing or dancing along is the actual factor that has the positive effect.
+Try putting on some great songs to belt along to!
+Otherwise, you might try listening to live music, or actually writing and playing your own songs.
+The key is to become aware of how different music affects you.

-By actively and intentionally selecting and using your music it can be a really helpful way to feel more in control of your feelings.
+Actively and intentionally selecting and using your music can be a really helpful way to feel more in control of your feelings.

-Take a look at our page Music and emotions, where men have talked to us about the music they listen to, to help express and regulate their feelings.
+Take a look at our page Music and emotions, where men have talked to us about the music they use to help express and regulate their feelings.

-This information was prepared by Cheong-Clinch, Hense and Goulding 2012.
-We are grateful to Tune in Not Out (www.tuneinnotout.com) for allowing us to include this information on our website.
+This page was adapted from information prepared by Cheong-Clinch, Hense and Goulding 2012.
+We are grateful to Tune in Not Out for allowing us to include this information on our website.